-Master of espionage John le Carre dies at 89
+John le Carre, who probed murky world of spies, dies at 89

 Le Carre was drawn to espionage by an upbringing that was superficially conventional but secretly tumultuous.

 Born David John Moore Cornwell in Poole, southwest England on Oct.
 19, 1931, he appeared to have a standard upper-middle-class education: the private Sherborne School, a year studying German literature at the University of Bern, compulsory military service in Austria — where he interrogated Eastern Bloc defectors — and a degree in modern languages at Oxford University.
-But his ostensibly standard upper-middle-class upbringing was an illusion.
+But his ostensibly ordinary upbringing was an illusion.
 His father, Ronnie Cornwell, was a con man who was an associate of gangsters and spent time in jail for insurance fraud.
 His mother left the family when David was 5; he didn’t meet her again until he was 21.

 It was a childhood of uncertainty and extremes: one minute limousines and champagne, the next eviction from the family’s latest accommodation.
 It bred insecurity, an acute awareness of the gap between surface and reality — and a familiarity with secrecy that would serve him well in his future profession.